Examples of Student Essays

 9th Grade:

-Accepting the responsibilities that come as one matures can be difficult, however it is vital to developing fully as an adult.
+Accepting the responsibilities that come as one matures can be difficult.
+However, acceptance is vital to developing fully as an adult.
 In the first chapter of the novel Catcher in the Rye by J.D.
-Salinger the protagonist, Holden, is a teenager who fears growing beyond his juvenile innocence.
+Salinger, the protagonist, Holden, is a teenager who fears growing beyond his juvenile innocence.
 To prevent having to mature, he purposefully fails out of school and distances himself from his friends and family.
 His actions make him appear haughty, thus keeping others from understanding his vulnerabilities.
 Holden hides his authentic self behind a barrier of juvenile arrogance to protect himself from others' perceptions of him, which allows him to preserve his innocence.

 Holden adopts an immature image that makes others expect less of him, preventing him from maturing.
 In an effort to insight disappointment, he ignores his “frequent warnings to start applying [him]self” and nonchalantly explains “but I didn’t do it.
 So I got the ax.”
 He allows himself to fail out of school.
 Holden behaves as though he does not care about succeeding in school, which lowers his parent's expectations for him because they won’t pressure him to do well.
 He also acts like school is unimportant by saying “But I didn’t do it”, as though it as simple as whether or not to stop and get coffee in the morning.
 This ignorant behavior stunts his emotional advancements because it prevents him from having to take on responsibility, thus enabling him to stop working and deny opportunities.
 Ceasing all work efforts can lead to numerous devastating familial scenarios that keep Holden from progressing in his personal life.